 Archives Home Page Buildings Home Page

 From 1904 until 1952, St. Bonaventure was home to a farm.
 It was located on the floodplain by the river, which today serves as the university's athletic fields.
 Managed by students, the farm was responsible for providing food for the university's residents.
 At its peak, the farm was home to 65 cows and 600 pigs, and it produced 6000 bushels of potatoes and 1500 bushels of oats per year across its 200 acres.
 Originally, the farm stretched into what is considered main campus today.
-Built in 1912, the farm's original barns were located behind Butler Gymnasium. | |
+Built in 1912, the farm's original barns and greenhouse were located behind Butler Gymnasium. | |

 View of St. Bonaventure's campus in the 1920s, seen from the pastures, which today are the athletic fields.
 The original barns can be seen on the right hand side of the photo. | A closer view of the original barns, located behind Butler Gym and the Power Plant.
 Butler Gym can be seen in the background on the left hand side of the photo. |